Container Tomato Gardening

 This will prevent putting any strain on your back.

-These Grow Boxes are pretty cool.
-They automatically drip the right amount of water and fertilizer into the box so you never have to guess.
+Grow boxes automatically drip the right amount of water and fertilizer into the box so you never have to guess.

 When I lived in Michigan, I had a very shady backyard that was not good for growing tomatoes, or any other vegetables, for that matter, so I planted my garden on the side of the house that had full sun exposure.